-When Stephen King first published The Green Mile in serial format back in 1996, it was my first large-scale exposure to the realm of death row in a fictional setting.
-Not just death row, but the electric chair in particular.
-Although I don’t know for sure, I’m betting there are reams of genre fiction encompassing this particular milieu: everything from stark legal thrillers in the mould of John Grisham, to frightening serial killer fodder that is the unenvious playground of imaginations such as Thomas Harris and James Patterson.
-However it was King’s magical yet realist tale - for me, anyway - that finally pushed capital punishment screaming into a kind of collective cultural awareness.
-Upon the tales completion I’m sure I’m not the only individual whose curiosity was suddenly piqued by the taboo of modern execution – not only the myriad of methods involved but also the untold stories of the lives behind the curtain: the men and women charged with dispensing unfelt and clinical justice to the condemned.
+When Stephen King first published The Green Mile in serial format back in 96, the story was my first large-scale exposure to death row in a fictional setting.
+Not just death row, but in particular the electric chair.
+Although I don’t know for sure, I’m betting there are reams of genre fiction encompassing this particular milieu: everything from stark legal thrillers in the mold of John Grisham, to frightening serial killer fodder, the tortuous playground of writers such as Thomas Harris and James Patterson.
+However it was King’s magical yet realist tale (for me, anyway) that finally pushed capital punishment screaming into a kind of cultural awareness.
+Upon finishing the book, I’m sure I’m not the only reader whose curiosity was suddenly piqued by the taboo of execution – not only the myriad methods involved, but also the untold stories of those behind the curtain: the men and women charged with dispensing unfeeling and clinical justice to the condemned.

 Martin Livings has, no doubt, had similar thoughts.